 - To compare the major themes of the books studied.

-The following lives will be examined in 2021:
+The following books will be examined in 2021:

 Spring 2021 Session

 Jim Garrison, PhD, on 1984

 If there is a book of our time it is George Orwell’s 1984.
 We are in a world of fake news, manipulated information, personal surveillance and rising authoritarianism.
 Social media has turned us all into commodities and cocooned us into self reinforcing information.
 The greatness of 1984 lies in its prescience.
 Written in 1948, it foresaw a future in which the lie became the truth, war became peace, dictatorship became democracy, all controlled by an overarching “Big Brother” that blended coercion and brainwashing.
 The story involves a Winston Smith who privately resisted what was happening while being publicly well behaved and subservient.
 Then one day he meets Julia and falls in love.
 Their relationship, though forbidden, catalyzes eros in them and they became alive for the first time with authentic human relatedness.
 But they are discovered by Big Brother and meet a demise that challenges our notions of what really constitutes our humanity and whether humans, in the end, are completely controllable, or will freedom have the final say in who we are.

 Peggy Rubin on The Tempest